lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/README.md

 At least this: heretica is the soul’s yearning for direct connection to truth rather than simply trusting inherited beliefs.
-It is a love of the truth that burns too brightly to stay only within the sanctioned bounds-a movement toward authenticity so strong that it crosses the mental barriers of shame and guilt erected by others.
+It is a love of the truth that burns too brightly to stay only within the sanctioned bounds—a movement toward authenticity so strong that it crosses the mental barriers of shame and guilt erected by others.
 It is the acknowledgement that sometimes truth is simply too bold or too wild for the fragile certainties of our times.
 The acceptance that